FAQ

 What is the language of the MPGC?

 The working language in the labs, seminars and workshops in the MPGC is English.
-Therefore you must prove your language skills either with your German Abitur or a TOEFL test minimum of 60 points in the iBT (total score: 0 - 120 points) if your are not an English native speaker.
+Therefore you must prove your language skills either with your German Abitur or a TOEFL test minimum of 60 points in the iBT (total score: 0 - 120 points) if you are not an English native speaker.

 What is the application procedure?